remarkablemark/remarkablemark.github.io/_posts/2020/2020-09-08-upload-free-podcast.md

 2. Submit your podcast to [Spotify](https://podcasters.spotify.com/submit) by adding the link to your podcast's RSS feed.
 3. Verify that you own this podcast and fill out the podcast details.
 4. Once it's submitted, it'll take a few hours for it to show up on Spotify.
-5. Embed the podcast using the [embed generator](https://developer.spotify.com/documentation/widgets/generate/embed/).
+5. Embed the podcast by [copying the embed code](https://newsroom.spotify.com/2018-09-04/how-to-embed-spotifys-play-button/).

 ### Google